Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Flesh Golem.md

 "cr": "5"
 "traits":
 - "desc": "Whenever the golem starts its turn with 40 hit points or fewer, roll a\
-    \ dice: d6|avg (d6).
+    \ dice: d6|avg|noform (d6).
 On a 6, the golem goes berserk.
-On each of its turns\
+On each of its\
-    \ while berserk, the golem attacks the nearest creature it can see.
-If no creature\
+    \ turns while berserk, the golem attacks the nearest creature it can see.
+If no\
-    \ is near enough to move to and attack, the golem attacks an object, with preference\
+    \ creature is near enough to move to and attack, the golem attacks an object,\
-    \ for an object smaller than itself.
-Once the golem goes berserk, it continues\
+    \ with preference for an object smaller than itself.
+Once the golem goes berserk,\
-    \ to do so until it is destroyed or regains all its hit points.\n\nThe golem's\
+    \ it continues to do so until it is destroyed or regains all its hit points.\n\
-    \ creator, if within 60 feet of the berserk golem, can try to calm it by speaking\
+    \nThe golem's creator, if within 60 feet of the berserk golem, can try to calm\
-    \ firmly and persuasively.
-The golem must be able to hear its creator, who must\
+    \ it by speaking firmly and persuasively.
+The golem must be able to hear its creator,\
-    \ take an action to make a DC 15 Charisma ([[/5.
+    \ who must take an action to make a DC 15 Charisma ([[/5.
 Mechanics/Rules/Skills.md#Persuasion|Persuasion]])\
     \ check.
 If the check succeeds, the golem ceases being berserk.
 If it takes damage\
     \ while still at 40 hit points or fewer, the golem might go berserk again."
   "name": "Berserk"